diwu1990/diwu-homepage/content/post/2021-05-21-islped/index.md

 ---
-title: A paper on approximate unit design to unify multiple nonlinear operations is accepted in ISLPED 2021
+title: A paper on unifying multiple nonlinear operations with approximate computing is accepted in ISLPED 2021
 subtitle:
 summary:
 authors: []